 Nevertheless, even a scheme of three days and two nights beginning with Friday is unattainable.
-The Synoptic Texts clearly state that, when the women arrived at the tomb, dawn had not yet passed.
+Moreover, the Synoptic Texts clearly state that dawn had not yet passed when the women arrived at the tomb.

-Further, when they entered the tomb the messiah was already resurrected and was gone.
+Further, when they entered the tomb, the messiah was already resurrected and was gone.
 Therefore, it is impossible to count Sunday daylight as the third day.
 This scenario can only account for two days and two nights.

-What about the Wednesday Death/Burial Theory?
+What About the Wednesday Death/Burial Theory?

-Some assemblies argue that the messiah’s death took place on Wednesday afternoon.
-In this arrangement they count “three nights and three days,” making them three complete 24-hour periods: Three nights being the nights of (1) Wednesday/Thursday, (2) Thursday/Friday, (3) Friday/Saturday; three daylight periods being Thursday, Friday, and Saturday.
+Some argue that the messiah’s death took place on Wednesday afternoon.
+In this arrangement, they count “three nights and three days,” making them three complete 24-hour periods: Three nights being the nights of (1) Wednesday/Thursday, (2) Thursday/Friday, (3) Friday/Saturday; three daylight periods being Thursday, Friday, and Saturday.
 The theory goes that the messiah was raised immediately at the very end of the Sabbath on Saturday.

 This argument fails on three fronts.

 • Second, it falsely assumes that the text means three complete 24-hour periods.
 Nowhere in Scriptures is this circumstance even suggested.
-To demonstrate, Scriptures never state that Jonah was swallowed by the fish at sunset, that he was spit back up on dry land at sunset on the third day, or that the counting was from sunset to sunset.
+To demonstrate, Scriptures never state that Jonah was swallowed by the fish at sunset, that he was spat back up on dry land at sunset on the third day, or that the counting was from sunset to sunset.

 Actually, Scriptures only state that the messiah, like Jonah, would be in the heart of the earth (sheol) for three DAYS and three NIGHTS.
 The texts would have to at least state “three NIGHTS and three DAYS” to even indicate a possibility of three complete 24-hour periods (a Hebrew day beginning with sunset and the night).
-But it does not.
+However, it does not.

 Even the Pharisees understood the words of the messiah as a reference to his being raised during the third night (Matthew 27:62-64, 28:11-15).
 In fact, when the guards reported back to the priests that the messiah had disappeared from his tomb, the leaders bought off the soldiers with silver and told them to say that “his disciples came and stole him BY NIGHT, we being asleep” (Matthew 28:11–15).

 • Third, since the messiah was actually in the tomb during the last part of Abib 14, he was in the heart of the earth during that day’s daylight period.
 These facts fully comply with the scriptural definition: three days (daylight periods) and three nights.
-Corrupting the phrase to the opposite reading of three nights and three days is unwarranted.
+Therefore, corrupting the phrase to the opposite reading of three nights and three days is unwarranted.

-Which day was the High Sabbath?
+Which Day Was the High Sabbath?

-The Synoptic Texts provide us with evidence that the 14th of Abib was the true high Sabbath of Passover and was considered such by the followers of the messiah.
+The Synoptic Texts provide us with evidence that the 14th of Abib was the true High Sabbath of Passover and was considered such by the messiah’s followers..
 We uncover this detail in the story about the women who followed Yahushua to his tomb and then later returned to anoint the body.

-The Synoptic Texts inform us that at the time that Yahushua was buried, which was on the 14th of Abib before sunset, Mariam (Maria) Magdalene and Mariam (Maria) the mother of Jacob and Joseph were there:
+The Synoptic Texts inform us that at the time that Yahushua was buried, which was on the 14th of Abib before sunset, Mariam (Maria) Magdalene and Mariam (Maria), the mother of Jacob and Joseph, were there: